Trash & Recycling

 - Please be sure cart lids are closed.

 What are items DO NOT belong in my Recycling bin?

 How do I get a new Trash or Recycling cart?

-AT THIS TIME WE ARE NOT ABLE TO ACCEPT REQUESTS FOR NEW OR EXTRA TRASH AND RECYCLE CARTS UNLESS.
-WE WILL UPDATE THIS AS SOON AS WE GET MORE CARTS DELIVERED.
+As of May 24, 2021 - AT THIS TIME, WE ARE NOT ABLE TO ACCEPT REQUESTS FOR AN EXTRA TRASH CART FOR HOUSEHOLDS WITH 5 OR LESS OCCUPANTS.
+WE ARE STILL ACCEPTING APPLICATIONS FOR TRASH CARTS FOR NEW CONSTRUCTION AND EXTRA RECYCLE CARTS.
 IF YOUR CART IS BROKEN PLEASE FOLLOW THE STEPS FOR CART REPAIR IN THE OTHER DROP DOWN.

 If you just moved into a single to six family home, the previous tenant or homeowner should have left the carts for you to use.
 The carts are property of the Town not the homeowner or tenant.
-If for some reason you need an additional cart, please bring the completed form with your information to Town Hall, General Manager's Office located on the First Floor.
+If for some reason you need an additional cart, please send your completed form with your information to the Public Works Department.

 Additional Trash Cart Form

 Call Waste Management at 800-972-4545 to report the damage.
 Waste Management will come out and inspect your container and replace or repair as necessary.